-We don’t just work at our downtown Vancouver — we live and play here too!
+We don’t just work at our downtown Vancouver BC hotel– we live and play here too!
 These are some of our favourite spots near our pet friendly hotel you won’t want to miss while you’re in Vancouver.
-We’ve highlighted a few well-known attractions as well as a couple of local gems you may not have heard about, but we think they are well worth a visit while you are staying at our hotel near the Vancouver Convention Center.
+We’ve highlighted a few well-known attractions as well as a couple of local gems you may not have heard about, but we think they are well worth a visit while you are staying at Coast Coal Harbour hotel near the Vancouver Convention Center.
 Need more hints about where to go and what to do?
 Just ask!
 We’d love to give you the inside scoop.

 The oldest of Vancouver’s neighbourhoods, Gastown is a thriving urban community of gourmet restaurants, independent boutiques, art studios and cocktail bars.

 Walk the cobblestone streets, visit historic sites (such as the statue of “Gassy Jack” and the Steam Clock) and be sure to sample the award-winning food and drinks from some of Vancouver’s premiere foodie destinations.

 Chic, hip and trendy, Yaletown is the home of top-shelf cuisine, locally-owned boutiques and glamorous night-life.

 During the day, browse independent fashion shops that are quirky and stylish.
 Stop for lunch at one of many open-concept patio restaurants.
 Then, as night descends, stay and check out Yaletown’s dance clubs, craft pubs and luxe lounges.

 Interested in a bit of night life?
 This colourful street cuts through the centre of Downtown Vancouver and has come to be known as Vancouver’s “Neon District”.